- SD/DPH (DPH has been discontinued) Billing Policy

 One Year Programs

 Full-time Students will be charged on a per-credit basis and must take a minimum of 15 credits per semester.
 Students in the one-year Master of Science Program are required to complete a minimum of 42.5 credits at the end of their program.
 Beginning with students who start July 2015 Master of Public Health students are required to complete a minimum of 45 credits at the end of their program.
-These students may complete an additional 5 credits in their final semester at no extra charge.
-(Students who started prior to July 2015 in the Master of Public Health program will be grandfathered into the 42.5 credit program requirement and will continue to pay the per-credit tuition cost for any additional credits completed above 42.5.)
+These students may complete an additional 5 credits in their final semester at no extra charge but may not extend beyond the original expected graduation date.
+Additional credits beyond 50 will be assessed at the standard per-credit tuition rate.
+This applies to both full-time and part-time students.
+Students who started prior to July 2015 in the Master of Public Health program will be grandfathered into the 42.5 credit program requirement and will continue to pay the per-credit tuition cost for any additional credits completed above 42.5.
 Please review Tuition Assessment below.

 Multiple Year Programs